Vauxhall Combo van review

 Move up to a Sportive model, and you get kit such as rear parking sensors, air conditioning and cruise control, while metallic paint is a no-cost option.

 One thing that the Combo allows you to do is spec your van with as much or as little kit as you like, and even the entry-level Edition model can be upgraded with options.
-You can add a second sliding door to L1 vans (double sliding doors are standard on L2 vans), glazing for the doors, plywood or vinyl load floor coverings.
+You can add a second sliding door to L1 vans (double sliding doors are standard on L2 vans and Crew Van variants), glazing for the doors, plywood or vinyl load floor coverings.
 Other convenience items include sat-nav, electronic climate control and even a head-up display.
 Vauxhall also offers packs to boost the Combo's load carrying and give it some off-road ability.

-The diesel engine range offers good economy.
-However, stop-start isn't fitted to the 1.6 75PS Turbo D, so while claimed combined economy is 64.2mpg, the more powerful 100PS version manages 65.6mpg in 2000 guise, and 67.3mpg in 2300 form.
-The more powerful 130PS Turbo D also manages 64.2mpg, while adding the auto box boosts it to 65.6mpg.
-These figures are the same for the L1 and L2 models, while the Crew Van with the 1.6 100PS Turbo D manages 62.8mpg.
+The diesel engine range offers good economy, and stop-start is fitted across the range.
+The 75PS Turbo D has best WLTP-tested fuel economy of 53.3mpg, but the more powerful 100PS version manages up to 54.3mpg.
+The powerful 130PS Turbo D records 50.4mpg, while adding the auto box pegs it back to 48.7mpg.
+These figures are the same for the L1 and L2 models, while the Crew Van with the 1.5 100PS Turbo D also has a recorded WLTP maximum of 54.3mpg.
+Go for the 1.2 Turbo petrol, and 51mpg is the best WLTP economy figure offered.

-Service intervals are annual or every 16,000 miles for the 1.6 Turbo D, while the mileage limit drops to 12,500 miles for the 1.2 Turbo petrol.
-We'd go for the 1.5 Turbo D if you want the lowest servicing costs, as there are two years or 25,000 miles between services.
+Service intervals for the 1.2 Turbo petrol are annual or every 12,500 miles.
+We'd go for the 1.5 Turbo D if you want the lowest servicing costs, because there are two years or 25,000 miles between services.

 Load Space and Practicality